pachyderm/docs/content/2.2.x/deploy-manage/deploy/helm-install.md

 The package manager [Helm](https://helm.sh/docs/intro/install/#helm) is the authoritative deployment method for Pachyderm.

-!!!
-Reminder
+{{% notice note %}}
     **Pachyderm services are exposed on the cluster internal IP (ClusterIP) instead of each node’s IP (Nodeport)** except for LOCAL Helm installations (i.e. Services are still accessible through Nodeports on Local installations).
+{{% /notice %}}

 This page gives a high level view of the steps to follow to install Pachyderm using Helm.
 Find our chart on [Artifacthub](https://artifacthub.io/packages/helm/pachyderm/pachyderm) or in our [GitHub repository](https://github.com/pachyderm/pachyderm/tree/{{< versionLink >}}/etc/helm/pachyderm).

+{{% notice tip %}}
-!!!
-Important "Before your start your installation process."
+"Before your start your installation process.

 - Refer to this generic page for more information on how to install and get started with `Helm`.
 - Read our [infrastructure recommendations](../ingress/).
 You will find instructions on setting up an ingress controller, a TCP load balancer, or connecting an Identity Provider for access control.
 - If you are planning to install Pachyderm UI, read our [Console deployment](../console/) instructions.
 Note that, unless your deployment is `LOCAL` (i.e., on a local machine for development only, for example, on Minikube or Docker Desktop), the deployment of Console requires the set up of a DNS, an Ingress, and the activation of authentication.
+{{%/notice %}}

 ## Install
 ### Prerequisites
 1. Install [`Helm`](https://helm.sh/docs/intro/install/).